krygergo/cloudsolver/README.md

 step 3: Create a kubernetes cluster

 step 4: Create backend, frontend, solver and eu.gcr.io repositories.
 We recommend routing the eu.gcr.io repositories to a artifact repository.
+The naming convention should be that of the project ID.

 step 5: Create a static external ipv4 address named cloudsolver-static-ip